junxit/us-congress-bills-116/metadata.md

 - 2020-11-17 — Mr. Pallone moved to suspend the rules and pass the bill, as amended.
 - 2020-11-17 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H5820-5821)
 - 2020-11-17 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H5820-5821)
+- 2020-11-18 — Received in the Senate.
+Read twice.
+Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 596.